-- A. This Policy prohibits wrongful conduct that occurs during the period of employment or the interview process (for an applicant).1 Wrongful conduct includes: - discrimination - sexual, racial, and other discriminatory harassment; - abusive conduct; and - retaliation (including retaliation as described in the Whistleblower Protection Provision in Guide to Judiciary Policy, Vol. 12 § 220.10.20(c)).
+A. This Policy prohibits wrongful conduct that occurs during the period of employment or the application process.1 Wrongful conduct includes:

+- Discrimination; - sexual, racial, and other discriminatory harassment; - abusive conduct; and - retaliation (including retaliation as described in the Whistleblower Protection Provision in Guide to Judiciary Policy, Vol. 12 § 220.10.20(c)).